 David was the recipient of Musical America’s Vocalist of the Year for 1999 and the 1997 Richard Tucker Award.
 He was also the recipient of an Opera News Award in 2013.
 He is Professor of Music at the University of Michigan.

 In 2017 Iestyn was awarded an MBE by the Queen for his services to Music.
 A former Cambridge choral scholar, he went on to study singing at the Royal Academy of Music.
-An esteemed Handelian, he has astounded audiences globally with his vocal agility in roles such as Orlando, Rinaldo, Ottone/Agrippina and David/Saul.
-This year he will make his role debut as Giulio Cesare.
+An esteemed Handelian, he has astounded audiences globally with his vocal agility in roles such as Orlando, Rinaldo, Giulio Cesare, Ottone/Agrippina, David/Saul.
 His intelligent and considered interpretations have led to fruitful collaborations with Thomas Adès, George Benjamin and Nico Muhly.
-An engaging recitalist, with repertoire ranging from Dowland to Clapton, he has twice been awarded the Gramophone Recital Award for his recital recordings.
-His outstanding west-end theatre project, Farinelli and the King, with Mark Rylance, was staged on Broadway this season.
+Iestyn recently made his Broadway debut in a revival of his west-end theatre project, Farinelli and the King, with Mark Rylance and received an Olivier Award nomination.
+A celebrated recitalist, with repertoire ranging from Dowland to Clapton, he has twice been awarded the Gramophone Recital Award, and in 2017 won the Gramophone Baroque Vocal Award.

 The leading virtuoso counter-tenor of our time, Franco Fagioli is renowned as much for his artistry as for the beauty of his voice and masterful technique, spanning three octaves.